cschladetsch/GPT-Startup-Scripts/Readme.md

 I'm sure eventually there will  be a `~/.gpt-N.rc` file or the like.
 For the moment, this is the clostest thing.

+Don't be scared they are Markup files.
+That has been dealt with.

 PRs welcome.

 ## General Chat-4